 Seeing Kauai’s Kalalau Valley

 As a friend was planning her Kauai vacation, I reeled off a list of top Kauai attractions.
 After I mentioned, seeing the Kalalau Valley, my friend asked, “But, doesn’t that take a long hike to see?”
-Instantly, I detected that she thought that you had to hike the entire 11-mile of the cliff-hanging Kalalau Trail in order to see the Kalalau Valley.
+Instantly, I detected that she thought that you had to hike the entire 11 miles of the cliff-hanging Kalalau Trail in order to see the Kalalau Valley.
 Fortunately, that’s not the case!

 Getting to the view points for Kalalau Valley is easy.
 All you need is a car and a map that includes Highway 550, Kokee Road.
 To create your own directions, see this Google Map.